giros-dit/containerlab-telemetry-testbed/README.md

 In this testbed, YANG-Push subscriptions can be triggered to telemetry data from the Cisco IOS XE CSR1000V network devices, which support YANG data modeling, via the NETCONF protocol.
 A NETCONF client Python library called [`ncclient`](https://github.com/ncclient/ncclient) is used.
 This library allows to create dynamic susbcription to YANG modeled data by means of RPC operations in order to receive notifications.
 The subscription can be of the _on-change_ type or _periodic_ type, and depending on the data to subscribe to, one type of subscription or another will be accepted (see the [Known limitations about YANG-Push](#known-limitations-about-yang-push) section for more details).

 There is a simple Python script `ncclient-scripts/csr-create-subscription.py` that allows you to make on-change or periodic subscriptions to an XPath of a specific YANG model for a Cisco IOS XE CSR1000V node.
-The script allows parameterizing the container name of the network device, the XPath, the type of subscription, and the subscription period in the case of periodic subscriptions.
+The script allows parameterizing the container name of the network device, the XPath, the type of subscription, and the time of the subscription period in centiseconds in the case of periodic subscriptions.

 To create YANG-Push subscription, run the Python script as follows:
 ```
-$ python3 csr-create-subscription.py <container_name> <XPath> <subscription_type> [<period_in_ms>]
+$ python3 csr-create-subscription.py <container_name> <XPath> <subscription_type> [<period_in_cs>]
 ```

 > **Periodic subscription example:**
 >
 >```
->python3 csr-create-subscription.py clab-telemetry-testbed-r1 "/interfaces-state/interface[name='GigabitEthernet2']" periodic 1000
+>$ python3 csr-create-subscription.py clab-telemetry-testbed-r1 "/interfaces-state/interface[name='GigabitEthernet2']" periodic 1000
 >```

 > **On-change subscription example:**
 >
 >```
->python3 csr-create-subscription.py clab-telemetry-testbed-r1 "/native/hostname" on-change
+>$ python3 csr-create-subscription.py clab-telemetry-testbed-r1 "/native/hostname" on-change
 >```

 ### Destroying the topology